libprima/prima/README_py_win.txt

 Visual Studio, and Intel Fortran compiler, which can be installed in the following way.

 0.1.
-Install Python (version 3.0 or later) according to https://www.python.org .
+Install Python (version 3.0 or above) according to https://www.python.org .

 0.2.
 Install the latest version of SciPy.
 See https://www.scipy.org/install.html .
 SciPy includes NumPy, which provides F2PY.